top of page

 Implementation

 Our computing curriculum is a spiral curriculum which covers the 3 pillars of progression of the national curriculum: digital literacy, information technology and computer science.
-Here at Badbury Park, we use ‘teach computing’ through the NCCE.
-We chose to use the teach computing scheme as it has been created by subject experts and allows learners to both consolidate prior knowledge and skills, whilst providing opportunities to learn new skills and knowledge.
-The scheme also provides cross curricular links with English, Maths, Music and Art so that computing can really be embedded into everything we teach at our school.
+Here at Badbury Park, we use Oak National Academy.
+We chose to use the Oak National Academy scheme as the curriculum is more modern, emphasizing AI, data science, and practical project work to prepare students for a technology-driven world.
+It has been created by subject experts and allows learners to both consolidate prior knowledge and skills, whilst providing opportunities to learn new skills and knowledge.
+The scheme also provides cross curricular links with English, maths, music and art so that computing can really be embedded into everything we teach at our school.
+This curriculum enables our children to become confident and efficient users of technology.

 We believe children have a right to enjoy the use of technology, to access safe online spaces and to benefit from all opportunities that a connected world can bring.
-Given this, we teach digital literacy every term through the project evolve toolkit which enables our children to develop an understanding of online safety.
-The areas covered within the project evolve toolkit are Self-image and Identity, Copyright and Ownership, Health, Well-being and Lifestyle, Online Relationships, Online Bullying and Privacy and Security.
+Given this, we teach digital literacy at the start of every term before computing through common sense education.
+The areas covered within common sense education are Healthy Habits: Media Balance and Well-Being, Cyberbullying, Digital Drama & Hate Speech, Relationships & Communication, News and Media Literacy, Privacy & Security, Digital Footprint & Identity.
 In addition to this, International Online Safety Day is recognised.

-A clear overview is set out for our school to ensure that the same themes from the NCCE teach curriculum and project evolve are being covered at the same time in each year group.
+A clear overview is set out for our school to ensure that teachers know the themes they need to be teaching from both National Oak Academy and Common Sense Education.
 Whilst computing is not a statutory requirement in EYFS, at Badbury Park we appreciate and use our Foundation Stage as the base to underpin the curriculum.
 Computational Thinking begins with verbal instructions and simple vocabulary interwoven through cross-curricular links.
 Children are given opportunities to explore hands on, practical and unplugged activities.

 Overall, our curriculum aims to equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.